ricmua/ros_tkinter_spheres_environment_gui/README.md

 # ROS2 Tkinter spheres environment GUI

-A ROS2 package that provides a Tkinter-based 2D graphical interface for a virtual environment, in which spherical objects interact in a 3D space.
+A ROS2 package that provides a Tkinter-based 2D graphical representation for a virtual environment in which spherical objects interact in a 3D space.

 This package uses the [ros_spheres_environment] to add ROS2 capabilities to the [tkinter_spheres_environment_gui] Python package.
+See the documentation for the latter, for further explanation of the 2D projected representation of the 3D environment.

 ## Installation